Bachelor of Business Administration – Social Innovation

 - Submit the BBA Application to Co-operative Education by the deadline

-- Complete a minimum of 15 courses prior to the first work term
+- Complete a minimum of 15 courses prior to the first work term (not required prior to application)

 - Maintain a minimum GPA of 2.0.
-Preference will be given to students with a GPA of 2.5
+Preference will be given to students with a GPA of 2.5 or higher

 - Successfully complete the following course requirements prior to each work term (prerequisite courses do not need to be completed prior to submitting a Co-op program application):